The Author Conservatory

 We created this conference with the unique needs of Author Conservatory students in mind.
 Only Conservatory students, graduates, and special guests are invited to this event.

 As Conservatory students, you have unparalleled access to industry professionals 12 months a year.
-Now, we want to give you the chance to take those relationships even deeper at our first full conference.
+Now, we want to give you the chance to take those relationships even deeper at our second annual conference.

 Register today to connect with your classmates, instructors, and select guest experts.
 We can’t wait to see you there!